wizzardx/odin-recipes/README.md

 Contributions are welcome.
 If you would like to contribute, please fork the repository and submit a pull request.

 ## License
 This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).
+See [LICENSES.md](LICENSES.md) for more details on specific assets.